 The hotel industry has no shortage of KPIs.
 From operational to financial to guest experience metrics, hotel operators can track, monitor, and optimize the performance of their properties at a number of levels.

-Of the dozen or so KPIs that hotel operators can rely on, however, arguably none is as important as GOPPAR (Gross Operating Profit Per Available Room).
+Of the many KPIs that hotel operators can rely on, however, arguably none is as important as GOPPAR (or Gross Operating Profit Per Available Room).
 Essentially, because GOPPAR factors in revenue and operational inputs (such as energy consumption) and revenue, it provides critical insight into a hotel’s profitability.
 And in doing so, it helps hotel managers create stronger revenue forecasts and more efficient management strategies.

 But there are also KPIs that hotels share in common with other kinds of commercial properties that hotel operators can monitor to improve their property’s profitability.
 Seasonal Energy Efficiency Ratio (or SEER), for instance, is a KPI that measures HVAC efficiency; and since HVAC costs are part of any commercial property’s overhead, it is certainly one that hotel operators should be conscientious of.

 The importance of GOPPAR as a hotel KPI lies in that it takes into account the operational costs incurred in generating the revenue of any given room (or the hotel as a whole).
 GOPPAR is calculated by subtracting total operating costs from a hotel’s total revenue, and then dividing that number by the number of rooms that were available in that time period: the result is better insight into profitability.
 As Olivier Harnisch puts it when writing for Hospitality Net: